Lambosaurus/STM32X/Docs/LPTIM.md

 # Usage

-Warning - the IRQn names for the LPTIM are probably shared with different peripherals for many STM parts.
-This will be improved in future, but right now you'll need to manually confirm these are correct.

 ## Clock configuration

+> [!IMPORTANT]
-The LPTIM only has a basic prescalar, so the base frequency must be the LSO frequency divided by some power of two.
+> The LPTIM only has a basic prescalar, so the base frequency must be the LSO frequency divided by some power of two.
 See [CLK](./CLK.md#low-speed-oscillators) for more info on the LSO source.
 If this condition is not met, a lower base frequency will be selected.

+> [!IMPORTANT]
-Currently this module is dependent on the LSO being already initialised.
+> Currently this module is dependent on the LSO being already initialised.
 Please init the [RTC](./RTC.md) before starting the LPTIM.

 ## Basic usage:
 ```c